If a voter chooses to vote digitally in person (laptop/tablet)

 7. After the voter finishes voting, ask if they would fill out a brief survey.
 The survey is optional, however we encourage all voters to take 2 minutes to take it as it helps us find out what demographics are and are not voting.
 In order to help refine the PB process, it’s important to promote the survey.
 However, if they wish to skip it, they may, and then they are done.

-8. If the voter fills out a survey, they can fill out as many questions are they would like.
+8. If the voter fills out a survey, they can fill out as many questions as they would like.
 Once they are finished, collect the survey.

 9. Make sure to put the ballot and survey in their respective boxes.